johngage/tlpf-1/content/post/my-first/_index.md

 {{< gallery album="gallery" >}}

+Without the album citation, it worked, but needed frontal material  to name  the pictures.

 This succeeded in displaying similarly sized images that reside in static/media, and are specifically named in the yml front material, with the odd assignment of an "album" whose name seems to be required to be "gallery".

 Now, try this--find images in leaf folder.